Colostrum: Health effects of consumption by humans

-There is also research suggesting that a large proportion of colostrum is not fit for human consumption "due to tremendous bacterial loads".
+There is also research suggesting that a large proportion of bovine colostrum is not fit for human consumption "due to tremendous bacterial loads".
 Salmonella was detected in 15% of unpasteurised samples.
-Pasteurisation reduces the bioactive proteins many of the benefits rely upon, however.
+Pasteurisation of colostrum inactivates antibodies.

 Respiratory system

-Colostrum may support respiratory health in adults and children.
+Some studies suggest that colostrum may reduce the risk of respiratory infections and alleviate allergy symptoms in humans.
 One study of human subjects suggested that oral colostrum was effective in preventing influenza.
 Bovine colostrum was shown to reduce symptoms of allergic rhinitis in children.

 Digestive system

-Colostrum may help to maintain and support intestinal integrity and improve nutrient absorption, while its naturally occurring prebiotics feed beneficial gut bacteria in adults and children.
+Colostrum may reduce intestinal permeability and improve nutrient absorption, while its prebiotics feed beneficial gut bacteria in adults and children.

 Older children

 Colostrum may have continued benefits in children over the age of one: to support children's immune systems, soothe digestive upsets, and otherwise support digestive health.
+Some say that bovine colostrum is only suitable for cows because the antibodies in it are mainly for cow diseases, with only a portion being common to humans.
+In addition, bovine colostrum contains growth factors.
+Specifically, it contains prolactin and growth hormone.

 Sports nutrition

 Bovine colostrum may help maintain a healthy immune system during athletic training, while supporting cellular proliferation as well as protein synthesis and soft tissue repair.
 One study showed that one brand of concentrated bovine colostrum powder improved running performance in one test, on average, in thirty males but did not improve performance in another test.